Blohm & Voss P 211: BV P 211.01

 Submitted alongside the tailless P 210 design, the P 211.01 also had a low swept wing but with a conventional tail.
 The single BMW 003A-1 engine was located amidships in the lower fuselage, with a tail boom extending above and behind it.
 Although it had good aerodynamic properties and was praised by officials, it did not go into production.

 BV P 211.02

 The P 211.02 was similar to the P 211.01 but, since low cost and ease of manufacture were important, had a simpler straight, unswept wing.
 The wing was placed in the shoulder position, slightly below the top of the fuselage.
 The P 211.02 was designed by Richard Vogt and included wood in its construction.
-Parts of the plane were built, such as the steel air-intake/fuselage load-bearing structure for the single BMW 003A-1 engine.
-However, the P 211.02 didn't go past the project stage for the project was finally awarded to Heinkel whose He 162 Spatz went into mass-production.
+Parts of the aircraft were built, including the steel air-intake/fuselage load-bearing structure for the BMW 003A-1 engine.
+However, the P 211.02 did not go past the project stage as the production contract was finally awarded to Heinkel, whose He 162 Spatz went into mass-production.